YuRower/Patterns/README.md

 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

+Observer Subject
+Type: Behavioral

+Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+State
+Type: Behavioral

+Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.